Part VI. Utilities

 24VAC30-151-430.
 Attachments to bridge structures.

-A. Utilities may be located on highway grade separation structures across interstate or other controlled access highways, over crossroads, and across major streams or valleys only in extreme cases, and with approval of the district structure and bridge engineer.
+A. Utilities may be located on highway grade separation structures across interstate or other controlled access highways, over crossroads, and across major streams or valleys only in extreme cases and with approval of the district structure and bridge engineer in accordance with VDOT specifications.

-B. Communication and electric power lines shall be insulated, grounded and installed in a conduit or pipe to manholes or poles at either end of the structure, as applicable.
+B. Lines carrying electricity shall be insulated, grounded, and installed in a conduit or pipe to manholes or poles at either end of the structure, as applicable.

 D. Water and sewer attachments shall follow general controls previously listed for providing encasement and allied mechanical protection.
 In addition, shut-off valves shall be provided outside the limits of the structure.